 - Compound butter for serving

 - Pat the steaks dry with paper towels.
 Season all sides.
-Let sit at room temperature for 1 hour.
+Let sit at room temperature for 1 hour or proceed with the recipe immediately.
 (Or refrigerate overnight and then let sit at room temperature for an hour before cooking.)

 - Oil your griddle well